-Fire Evacuation Standard Announcement
+Fire Evacuation Standard Announcement rnc L'acuation Stanuaru minuncint

-THE LITTLE auton Standard Amountement
+ation Standard Announcement

-TEXT 1 In the event of a fire alarm activation in the building "Attention please, Attention please.
+TEXT 1 In the event of a fire alarm activation in the building

+"Attention please, Attention please.

 "The fire alarm has been activated and investigation is in progress.
 Please standby for further information."

 If you see any danger, please inform our staff immediately and proceed to a safer location.

 (Announce Twice)

 TEXT 2 In the event of a false fire alarm

 "Ladies and gentlemen,"

-"May I have your attention please"
+"May I have your attention please".

-I way I have your attention please

 The cause of the fire alarm has been investigated and is found to be a false alarm.
 We regret any inconvenience caused.

-Thank you
+Thank you.

 (Announce Twice)

 TEXT 3 In the event where evacuation is not required

 "May I have your attention please."

-I way Thave your attention picase.

 The cause of the fire alarm has been investigated.
-The situation is now under
+The situation is now under control.

-control.
 We regret any inconvenience caused.

-,

-Thank you
+Thank you.

 (Announce Twice)

 TEXT 4 In the event where evacuation is required Announcement

 to be made by AES Operations Commander

 "Attention!
-Attention!

-1 Attention: Attention:

 There is an emergency.
-Please leave the building immediately by the nearest

-There is an emergency.
 Please leave the building immediately by the nearest exits.
 Remain calm and do not use the lifts."

-Testing of Fire Alarm in the Terminal Buildings \Announcements to be made by CAR upon request by M&E Maintenance Contractors
+Testing of Fire Alarm in the Terminal Buildings

+The the Contractors

-TEXT 5 Testing of Fire Alarm "Attention places Attention places
+TEXT 5 Testing of Fire Alarm

 "Attention please, Attention please.

 "The fire alarm has been activated and investigation is in progress.
+Please

+"The fire alarm has been activated and investigation is in progress.
+Please

-Please standby for further information."
+standby for further information."

-If you see any danger, please inform our staff immediately and proceed to a safer location.
+If you see any danger, please inform our staff immediately and proceed to a

+safer location.

 (Announce Twice)

 TEXT 6 Completion of testing of Fire Alarm

 "May I have your attention please.

 This is a test of the fire and voice evacuation system.
 Please do not be alarmed."

 (Announce Twice)

 TEXT 7 Testing of the generator set

 "Ladies and gentlemen."

 "We are having a partial power failure.
 Sorry for the inconvenience."

+i e de having a partial porter faitale, boirg for the meen offenere.

 (Announce Twice)

-Fire Evacuation Drill in the Terminal Buildings \Announcements to be made by CSO, except for TEXT 9
+\Announcements to be made by CSO, except for TEXT 9

-TEXT 8 Pre-fire drill announcement (5 mins prior to activation) "Attention please, Attention please" We will be conducting a fire drill for all participating airport staff in five minutes.
+D ra fine drill encoursement (5 mine prior to activation) TEXT 8 Pre-fire drill announcement (5 mins prior to activation) "Attention please, Attention please" We will be conducting a fire drill for all participating airport staff in five minutes.
 All passengers and members of the public are advised not to be alarmed."
-(Announce Twice) TEXT 9 Fire drill activation announcement Announcement to be made by AES Operation Commander] "Attention please, Attention please.
+(Announce Twice) TEXT 9 Fire drill activation announcement IEAI 9 Announcement to be made by AES Operation Commander] "Attention please, Attention please.
 This is a fire drill for all participating airport staff.
 All participants are to remain calm and evacuate by the nearest exits.
 Do not use the lifts.
 All passengers and members of the public are advised not to be alarmed."
-(Announce Twice) TEXT 10 Termination of Fire Drill announcement "May I have your attention please" The fire drill for airport staff is now terminated.
-We regret any inconvenience caused. caused.
-(Announce Twice)
+(Announce Twice) TEXT 10 Termination of Fire Drill announcement IEAI IU "May I have your attention please".
+The five duill few simplet staff is many tempineted.
+M/s meanet such in such as The fire drill for airport staff is now terminated.
+We regret any inconvenience caused.
+(Announce Twice) L